mmadajski/Pizza-or-not/README.md

 - **Customizable Neural Networks:** You can tailor the architecture and hyperparameters of the neural networks to fit your specific use case.
 All network configurations are specified in a YAML file, making it easy to experiment with different setups.

-- **Experiment Tracking:** We use the MLflow package to manage and track experiments, making it simple to compare and analyze different model configurations and their performance.
+- **Experiment Tracking:** Use of the MLflow package to manage and track experiments, makes it easier to compare and analyze different model configurations and their performance.

 - **Binary Classification:** The primary task of this project is binary classification: determining whether an image contains pizza or not.
 It's perfect for any application that requires pizza detection!